icecube/nuflux/docs/about.rst

 Authors
 -------

 nuflux is a written by the IceCube Collaboration.
-If you have access to **IceCubeOpenSource**, you can find the github project `here <https://github.com/IceCubeOpenSource/nuflux>`_.
+You can find the github project `here <https://github.com/icecube/nuflux>`_.

 nuflux is currently maintained by: